Outer Continental Shelf Lands Act

 Outer Continental Shelf Lands Act Claims

-Workers on OCS platforms face numerous hazards.
-Claims governed by OCSLA often arise from:
+Workers on OCS platforms face hazards that do not exist in land-based workplaces.
+Claims governed by OCSLA frequently arise from:

-• Slips, trips, and falls on decks, stairs, or equipment
+• Slips, trips, and falls on decks, stairs, gratings, and equipment — see our post on gangway and fall injuries on vessels and platforms

 • Confined space accidents